-- Meanwhile, to make the tomato sauce: In a medium saucepan over medium heat, warm the olive oil until shimmering.
+- Meanwhile, to make the tomato sauce: In a medium saucepan over medium heat, warm 2 tablespoons olive oil until shimmering.
 Add the onion and a pinch of salt.
 Cook, stirring occasionally, until the onion is very tender and translucent, about 4 to 7 minutes.

 - Add the garlic and tomato paste.
 Cook, while stirring, about 1 minute.
 Add the crushed tomatoes, stir to combine, and bring the mixture to a simmer.
 Once simmering, reduce the heat to medium-low and simmer until the sauce has thickened nicely, about 15 minutes.
 Remove the pot from the heat and stir in the chopped basil, vinegar, salt and red pepper flakes.
 Taste, and add more salt if necessary (I usually add another ¼ teaspoon).

 - When you’re ready to assemble, spread about ¾ cup of the sauce in the bottom of a 9” square baker.
 Arrange about one-third of the eggplant slices over the sauce, overlapping slightly (cut them to fit, if necessary).
 Spoon another ¾ cup of the sauce over the eggplant and sprinkle with ¼ cup mozzarella cheese.